naimdjon/ma120_f2016/exercise2_HadoopWordCount.md

 Run the job with the command:
 `hadoop jar hadoop-wordcount-1.0-SNAPSHOT.jar hadoop_wordcount.WordCounter /user/<your_username>/<your_collection>  /user/<your_username>/output`

-To share a folder between your docker host and the container, you can start the container using the `-v` option:
-`docker run -it -v  /<your_local_folder>/:/ma120 naimdjon/hadoop`.

-The folder will appear as `/ma120` in your container.

 2. (Optional) When you see the results, you clearly see that there is a room for improvement.
  - cleaning up the words
  - removing useless words (stopwords)
  - removing the numbers

+Note:  To share a folder between your docker host and the container, you can start the container using the `-v` option:
+ `docker run -it -v  /<your_local_folder>/:/ma120 naimdjon/hadoop`.

+   The folder will appear as `/ma120` in your container.